loeredami/DamiBytes/README.md

     exit
 ```

+You may also notice: indenting does not matter, you can use spaces, tabs, and new liens as you please.

 # More Documentation Soon
 As there is not proper documentation yet, a release is also just something for the future, however I am considering a Snapshot release for the new Year 2025.